DelleonMcglone/dynamicprivacy-hook/README.md

 - Minimal external calls
 - ~112k gas per commitment operation

-## License

-MIT License - See LICENSE file for details

-## Contributing

-Contributions welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Ensure all tests pass
-5. Submit a pull request

-## Acknowledgments

-Built for Uniswap v4 Hook Hackathon
-Powered by Uniswap v4 and Foundry

-## Contact

-For questions or support, please open an issue on GitHub.

 ---

 **⚠️ Disclaimer**: This is experimental software.
 Use at your own risk.
 Always test thoroughly on testnets before deploying to mainnet.